elix22/Urho3D-LightProbe/README.md

 **Note:** enabling the above dump will obviously impact the build time.

 ---
-### Further optimization:
-LightProbe::CalculateSH() fn: instead of re-calcuating the xy pixels, normals and cube face, this could be saved and reused as they're same for all lightprobes.

----
 ### DX9 build problems:
 * huge shader compile spike when you 1st run the demo.
-I added a define to MANUL_UNROLL.
+Created MANUAL_UNROLL preprocessor define and it's set to on, currently.
 * light globes, models which cover actual lights, changes to different color.
 I have no idea why it does this.
-* initially, passed cProbeIndex as int and I noticed it was glitchy.
+* initially declared cProbeIndex as int and I noticed it was glitchy.
 Changed it to float and it works fine.
-Coincidentally, changed glsl var to float to reflect shader programs to remain some what similar.
+Consequently, changed glsl var to float to reflect shader programs to remain some what similar.

 ---